microbiome/OMA/04_containers.md

 ```

 If you hesitate about the format of the data, you can compare to one
-of the available demonstration data sets, and make sure that your data
+of the available demonstration datasets, and make sure that your data
 components have the same format.

 There are many different source files and many different ways to read